papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/overview.md

 Asset Hub considers assets originating from a different blockchain to be foreign assets.
 These assets can be native tokens from various parachains or other consensus systems like Ethereum.
 Once a foreign asset is added to Asset Hub, users can transfer this token from its original blockchain to Asset Hub and utilize it like any other asset.

 A significant difference lies in the method used for their identification.
-Unlike the Assets pallet, foreign assets use [`XCM Multilocation`](https://wiki.polkadot.network/docs/learn/xcm/fundamentals/multilocation-summary){target=\_blank} instead of integers to identify assets, making asset identification much more versatile.
+Unlike the Assets pallet, foreign assets use [XCM Multilocation](https://wiki.polkadot.network/docs/learn/xcm/fundamentals/multilocation-summary){target=\_blank} instead of integers to identify assets, making asset identification much more versatile.

 Foreign assets are implemented as an [instance of Assets pallet](https://github.com/paritytech/polkadot-sdk/blob/035211d707d0a74a2a768fd658160721f09d5b44/cumulus/parachains/runtimes/assets/asset-hub-rococo/src/lib.rs#L408){target=\_blank}, but with a specialized configuration that enables support for xcm operations.